Every enterprise has more potential AI use cases than capacity to pursue. The challenge isn't generating ideas; it's selecting the right ones.

 From Audit to Action

-The Friction Audit is not an end in itself.
-It is the foundation for disciplined execution.
+The Friction Audit is not an end in itself; it's the foundation for disciplined execution.
 The ranked opportunity list informs sprint planning, resource allocation, and stakeholder communication.
-It provides executives with a defensible rationale for investment decisions and gives implementation teams a clear mandate with measurable success criteria.

 Key Takeaways